fboes/broilerplate/README.md

 * .header
 * .nav
-* #main
+* .main
 * .aside
 * .footer
 * .figure
 * .figcaption
-* .required

-Grunt will create a secondary stylesheet which is called `oldie.css` for old Intern Explorers.
+Grunt will create a secondary stylesheet which is called `oldie.css` for old Internet Explorers.
 This is done by removing media queries older IEs do not understand.
 There is als a media query for `tty`, which gets rewritten so it only works for old IEs.

 Requirements
 ------------